ReliSA/Software-process-antipatterns-catalogue/catalogue/template.md

 ## Notes (optional)

 Any (meta-level) remarks and information relevant to the anti-pattern or its description, which do not belong to the previous sections (e.g., how descriptions in different have been consolidated or what project data is available for detection).
+Remove section if not used.

 ## Sources

-Shortcuts for references in References.md (with link for each to that file) and/or the word "experience" separated by comma; e.g. [[LAP'05]](../References.md)
+Shortcuts for references in References.md (with link for each to that file) and/or the word "experience" separated by comma; e.g. [[LAP'05]](../References.md).
+If the pattern comes from experience, details like projects and organizations where it has been observed should be provided to facilitate verification.